Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Robot inchworm motion

-Fig. \ref{fig:experiment:robot-forward-backward-motion-design} shows the design of one cycle of its forward and backward motions in five steps per cycle with supplied voltages for each step.

-For the forward motion: \begin{enumerate} \item $V_{5}$ is applied lifting up the right end to fix the right end on the ground by increasing its friction. \item $V_{2}$ -- $V_{4}$ are applied to make the middle three actuators crawl up, so the left end will move rightward. \item $V_{5}$ turns off, and $V_{1}$ is applied to lift its left end and flatten the right end: the left part is holding on the surface. \item The middle section flattens as $V_{2}$ -- $V_{4}$ goes back to zero; since the left end is fixed, the robot has net forward motion compared with the previous cycle. \end{enumerate} The backward motion is similar to the forward motion, but the sequence of the steps is reversed.
-The robot, by default, has a 25 g discrete payload each on interfaces of actuator \#1/\#2 and \#4/\#5 to compensate initial bending curvatures during assembly.
-The effect of this payload will be discussed in detail later in Section \ref{subsec:experiment:movement-with-payload}.
-It also carries a 5 g payload each on both ends to increase ground force difference, as disscussed in Section \ref{subsec:Friction-asymmetry}.
+Fig. \ref{fig:experiment:robot-forward-backward-motion-design} shows the design of one cycle of its forward motion with four steps per cycle, and the voltages supplied for each step.
+For the forward motion: \begin{enumerate}[label=(\roman*)] \item $V_{1}$ is turned off so that the left end lays flat, and $V_{5}$ is turned on to lift up the right end, increasing its friction to the ground compared to that on the left end. \item $V_{2}$ -- $V_{4}$ are turned on to make the middle three actuators curl up, so the left end moves rightward. \item $V_{5}$ is turned off to lower the right end and $V_{1}$ is turn on to lift the left end, increasing friction on the left end. \item The middle section flattens as $V_{2}$ -- $V_{4}$ are turned off, so that the right end moves to the right. \item Return to Step 1 to complete a cycle, with the entire inchworm moving to the right. \end{enumerate} The backward motion is similar to the forward motion, but the sequence of the steps is reversed.

-Fig. \ref{fig:experiment:robot-forward-motion-experiment} demonstrates the forward motion of the robot. $V_{1}$ to $V_{5}$ are 300 V, -1500 V, 300 V, 300 V and 300 V respectively.
-The robot is moving forward cycle by cycle, and each cycle takes 20 s as baseline tests.
-Faster cycles will be discussed later in Section \ref{subsec:experiment:movement-scalability-driving}.
-Vision sensing tracks the horizontal position of the end of actuator \#1 in the time domain.
-Its value's increasing means that the target is moving forward, and vice versa.
-The robot moves 785 \textmu m forward per cycle on average, and the average speed is 39 \textmu m/second forward for a 20-second cycle duration.

-Fig. \ref{fig:experiment:robot-backward-motion-experiment} shows the backward motion of the robot.
-It is similar to the forward motion, but the sequence of the steps is reversed.
-Therefore, the robot will move backward.
-As a result, the movement amount is similar: the robot moves 659 \textmu m backward per cycle on average, and the average speed is 33 \textmu m/second backward with a 20-second cycle duration.